chef-osx/xcode/README.md

 The DMGs are not accessible from Apple directly without logging into the developer center.
 You must place the DMGs on a fileserver yourself and set the URL attributes below.
+The intended filenames are documented in the attributes file.

 Attributes
 ----------